Rape Crisis Scotland helpline 08088 010302 Daily 5pm-midnight Click here or press Escape to leave this site now

 Understanding Trauma & Triggers

-Our amazing Support Worker, Rhiannon, has pulled together this blog post on trauma and triggers.
+Our Support Worker, Rhiannon, has pulled together this blog post on trauma and triggers.
 Triggers are a common occurrence for survivors of trauma, and survivors of sexual trauma are no different.
 In this post she explains what triggers are, how they may effect survivors of sexual violence, and self-care tips for those experiencing triggers.

 [Read time: 6-8 mins]